jdhitsolutions/PSClock/README.md

 For more details about the module design and technical implementation, read the [design document](Design.md).

+## Related Modules

+For a WPF-based countdown timer, take a look at the [Start-PSCountdownTimer](https://bit.ly/3T5ntz1) command in the [PSTimers](https://github.com/jdhitsolutions/PSTimers) module.

 ## Known Issues

 There are no known issues at this time.
 Please post any bugs or feature requests in the Issues section of this repository.